-- Trust fund taxes are often effectively higher than the taxes owed on assets not held in trust due to compressed marginal tax brackets.
+- Trust fund taxes that are often effectively higher than the taxes owed on assets not held in trust due to compressed marginal tax brackets.

 Trust Funds Have Unfavorable Tax Rates

+Congress routinely updates the tax brackets to adjust for the inflation rate.
 Unfortunately, for decades, the House of Representatives and the Senate have maintained the policy that the tax rates applied to trust funds should be compressed compared to the ordinary marginal rates applied to individuals holding the exact same investments.

-- Retained income of under $2,550 is taxed at 15%
+- Retained income of under $2,600 is taxed at 10%

-- Retained income of over $2,550 but not over $5,950 is taxed at $382.50 plus 25% of the excess over $2,550
+- Retained income of over $2,600 but not over $9,300 is taxed at $260.00 plus 24% of the excess over $2,600

-- Retained income of over $5,950 but not over $9,050 is taxed at $1,232.50 plus 28% of the excess over $5,950
+- Retained income of over $9,300 but not over $12,750 is taxed at $1,868.00 plus 35% of the excess over $9,300

-- Retained income of over $12,400 is taxed at $3,206 plus 39.6% of the excess over $12,400.
+- Retained income of over $12,750 is taxed at $3,075.50 plus 37% of the excess over $12,750

 The increase in book value should, over time, result in unrealized capital gains, effectively creating a deferred tax liability that allows the trust to have more capital working for it than it otherwise would if the look-through earnings generated by the trust assets had been paid out to the trust as cash dividends.
 Over many decades, this sort of advantage can lead to a much higher compound annual growth rate, all else equal.
-This is one of the reasons the investment mandate of a trust is so important.
+It is one of the reasons the investment mandate of a trust is so important.

 On the flip side, structured correctly, an irrevocable trust can lower taxes for a family by moving money from the estate of a wealthy family member to his or her heirs, the latter of which are likely to be in lower tax brackets.
 By emphasizing distributions, investment income that would have been taxed at much higher rates can be, instead, taxed at less confiscatory rates on the beneficiary's personal income tax filing.
-It takes a lot of planning, many years, and good legal, tax, and investment advisors to pull it off correctly but for families that are in the top 1%, it can be worth it, especially when used with the annual gift tax exclusion.
+It takes a lot of planning, many years, and good legal, tax, and investment advisors to pull it off correctly, but for families that are in the top 1%, it can be worth it, especially when used with the annual gift tax exclusion.

-Trust Funds Can Create Dependence and Harm the Beneficiary
+Trust Funds Can Create Financial Dependence

 Behavioral psychology tells us that most people need meaning in their life and that money alone cannot provide meaning once the basic necessities have been met.
 To demonstrate this point, imagine, for a moment, two fictional men, David and John.

 On the other hand, it is this very fact that makes trust funds an ideal mechanism for protecting assets from creditors.
-As long as you don't engage in a so-called fraudulent transfer, which means specifically moving money into a trust in anticipation of a potential adverse legal claim, in which case a judge might reverse the transaction, money gifted to a trust can often be beyond the reach of creditors.
+As long as you don't engage in a so-called fraudulent transfer, which means specifically moving money into a trust in anticipation of a potential adverse legal claim (in which case a judge might reverse the transaction), money gifted to a trust can often be beyond the reach of creditors.